getchar/rbb_article/README.md

 `pull_mail_with_exceptions.py`

-This script is identical to `pull_mail.py` except that it wraps the innermost loop, containing the calls to the Reddit API, in a try/except block, to catch and ignore any HTTP errors that could plausibly be caused by temporary (i.e. non-fatal) network conditions.
+This script is identical to `pull_mail.py` except that it wraps the innermost loop, containing the calls to the Reddit API, in a try/except block, so that it will catch and ignore any HTTP errors that could plausibly be caused by temporary (i.e. non-fatal) network conditions.